 Campaign Series in 2019 Guidelines

-The Committee on Lectures will serve as the student group sponsor for political events that comply with the ISU Campaign Series in 2019 Guidelines (see below).
+The Committee on Lectures will serve as the student group sponsor for political events that comply with the ISU Campaign Series in 2019 Guidelines.
 Campaigns and surrogates must comply with the Guidelines in order to receive the benefits of student sponsorship, which include reduced costs for events, publicity through the Lectures Series website and listserv, and logistical assistance for the event.
 Email email@example.com with questions or to propose a political event.

 Iowa State University Campaign Series in 2019 Guidelines

-This series is sponsored by the Committee on Lectures (CoL), funded by ISU Student Government, and administered by the Lectures Program Office.
+This series is sponsored by the Committee on Lectures (CoL), funded by the Student Government, and administered by the Lectures Program office.
 The Campaign Series is composed of discrete events that provide students, faculty, and community members from around central Iowa with an opportunity to hear from and question candidates, or their designated surrogates, before voting in the Iowa Caucuses in February 2020.
 Lectures Program staff works with participating campaigns to provide the best possible venue, date, and time for presentations.
 Publicity and technical support are also provided.
 ISU student organizations assist with hosting, introduction, and staffing of tables and other needs for events.

 Campaign Series Event Guidelines